RIL-RADARs/Transparency-Report-V1/README.md

 ## Overview

 RADARs is a web app that streamlines AI transparency reporting for early-stage startups.
-By combining smart templates with real-time AI guidance, our tool helps startups align with industry best practices, identify risks, get actioanble suggestions, and communicate transparency efforts effectively to stakeholders.
+By combining smart templates with real-time AI guidance, our tool helps startups align with industry best practices, identify risks, get actionable suggestions, and communicate transparency efforts effectively to stakeholders.

 ## Getting Started